gauravbhand1611/oms-documentation/newEraCaps/flows/brokering/README.md

 ## How “Reshipped” works in HotWax Commerce

 When an order is canceled on Shopify by the CSR team, the cancellation details are sent to the OMS through the "Import Order Updates" job.
-A NiFi flow identifies recently canceled order items from the warehouse using a time-based cursor and adds an order-level attribute to reshipped orders.
+A NiFi flow in hotWax identifies recently canceled order items from the warehouse using a time-based cursor and adds an order-level attribute to reshipped orders.

 Key: "ReShipped" Value: "Pending"